XRPLF/rippled/src/ripple/app/peers/README.md

 Cluster members are configured in the `rippled.cfg` file under `[cluster_nodes]`.
-Each member should be configured on a line beginning with the node public key, followed optionally be a space and a friendly name.
+Each member should be configured on a line beginning with the node public key, followed optionally by a space and a friendly name.

 Because cluster members can introduce other cluster members, it is not